'Our heart is broken,' Nashville mayor says as city comes together to grieve 6 killed in school shooting

 In Monday's attack, the killer targeted the school -- which the shooter attended as a child -- but it's believed the victims were fired upon at random, police said.
 Police have said they do not yet know of a motive but noted the attack was closely planned.

-Hale had been under care for an emotional disorder and legally bought seven guns in the past three years, keeping them hidden in her home from her parents, Drake said.
+Hale had been under care for an emotional disorder and legally bought seven guns in the past three years, but the weapons were kept hidden from Hale's parents, Drake said.

 Tennessee does not have a "red flag" law that would allow a judge to temporarily seize guns from someone who is believed to be a threat to themselves or others.
 Even so, Drake said they did not know about Hale's issues, and there is yet no evidence that Hale was believed to be a threat prior to this week.